Battle in Outer Space: Writing

 Storyboards for an unused scene had the human astronauts spot a flying saucer go through a tunnel, leading them to the alien base.

 Originally the Natarl attack the Earth's forces with their own land based vehicles on the Moon.
-These vehicles, which reassembled yellow pill bugs with antennas, did not make it into the final version, and instead the Natarl flying saucers appear during this sequence to attack.
+These vehicles, which resembled yellow pill bugs with antennas, did not make it into the final version, and instead the Natarl flying saucers appear during this sequence to attack.
 Originally in one of the early drafts, the Panama Canal and Venice were to be destroyed in a fairly major effects scene, but it was decided to save money by using paintings.
 Early designs for the Natarl aliens were insectoid, as they had six tentacle-like arms and only one eye.

 In an early version of the story illustrated in the storyboards is a more interesting version of the encounter with the Natarl base.
 Instead of the astronauts keeping their distance and avoiding direct contact with the aliens, Katsumiya takes a strike team inside the Natarl base and succeeds destroying it from within.
-However, the imagery was totally reminiscent of the alien base from The Mysterians (1957).and building extra sets would have been too costly and repetitive.
+However, the imagery was totally reminiscent of the alien base from The Mysterians (1957), and building extra sets would have been too costly and repetitive.

 In an earlier draft of the script, the Natarl Mothership's anti-gravity beam was used to destroy the Eiffel Tower in Paris, the Kremlin in Moscow, and the Golden Gate Bridge.
 But in the end the anti-gravity beam is used for Tokyo.
-In the original scenario, a signal Natarl flying saucer destroyed Tokyo with the anti-gravity ray instead of the mothership.
+In the original scenario, a single Natarl flying saucer destroyed Tokyo with the anti-gravity ray instead of the mothership.
 The original plan was that the alien mothership would never approach the Earth, but this was changed by Eiji Tsuburaya during shooting.